 - Post “no-smoking and no-vaping” signs at all entrances, exits, washrooms, and other appropriate locations.

-Landlords are obligated under the Residential Tenancies Act, 2006 to ensure the premises meet at least the minimum standards prescribed for housing premises under the Public Health Act and regulations.
+Landlords are obligated under the Residential Tenancies Act, 2006 to ensure the premises meet at least the minimum standards prescribed for housing premises under the Health Protection and Promotion Act (HPPA) and regulations.

 What can you do?

 - Download How to implement a no-smoking policy for a multi-unit dwelling: A protocol for rental housing;